ircmaxell/blog.ircmaxell.com/source/_posts/disclosure-wordpress-wpdb-sql-injection.md

 At the current point in time there exists a very significant SQL Injection vulnerability in the WordPress code base.
 I want to make it abundantly clear that this does not affect anyone using WordPress "off the shelf".
 It only is exploitable if you use certain WordPress code outside of a WordPress install.
 So this is not a very "attackable" vulnerability.
 Or to put it in other terms, this is a high level vulnerability which has a very low threat level.
 It is also worth noting that it has not been fixed by WordPress (even 90 days after disclosure).<!--more-->
 ## Vulnerability Scope

 I really want to stress here that the problem here is not that WordPress is insecure.
 Installed instances are immune to this particular vulnerability due to specifics of the implementation.

 The reason that I am treating this like an actual vulnerability is that I firmly believe that open source projects need to lead by example.
 That's the big issue that needs to be fixed here...
-And the vulnerability here is something that is extremely well known and the rest of the industry has moved past...## The Vulnerability
+And the vulnerability here is something that is extremely well known and the rest of the industry has moved past...

+## The Vulnerability

-<span style="text-align: justify;">So let me show the proof-of-concept code here:</span>
+So let me show the proof-of-concept code here:

 ```php
 // Fill in credentials here: